Falls Creek Alpine Resort: Alpine resort

 Falls Creek is beginner/intermediate friendly, with almost 80% of the resort dedicated to these types of skiers/snowboarders.
 However, Australia's notoriously fickle snow conditions ensure that snowmaking using the water from the nearby Rocky Valley Lake is sometimes, particularly early in the season, the main source of skiable snow.
 Consequently, like all Australian snowfields, Falls Creek's customer base is almost entirely domestic, however many international cross country skiers travel to Falls Creek for the Kangaroo Hoppet, Australia's Worldloppet event on the last Saturday of August and international snowboarders to Stylewars, The Australian Slopestyle Championships and Australia's highest sanctioned TTR World Tour event held in the first week of September.

 The resort features 4500 accommodation beds, and consequently a large number of restaurants, bars and nightclubs to entertain guests at night.
 Some apartments are privately owned, but the resort's management requires that they must be available for hire when not occupied.

 The resort also serves as a summer base to explore the national park surrounding the resort.
+The Falls to Hotham alpine crossing is a 37km three day hike that starts at Falls Creek and finishes at Mount Hotham.
+A planned expansion of the walk to make it 52km over 4 days with new huts being built has raised community concerns.

 Falls Creek is accessible by the Bogong High Plains Road from Mount Beauty all year round, though like all of Australia's snow resorts snow chains must be carried during winter and fitted if directed.
 The road continues across the High Plains and descends to meet the Omeo Highway north of the hamlet of Anglers Rest, however the route from this side is closed during the snow season.

 In summer both routes are popular with cyclists, and various cycling events are held that involve climbing to the resort, including the popular SCODY 3 Peaks Challenge (recently renamed to Falls Creek Peaks Challenge).